Tertiary Scholarship Information

 Academic and Merit

-All Universities in Queensland offer academic scholarships for students who are likely to achieve an OP of 1 to 5.
+All Universities in Queensland offer academic scholarships for students who are likely to achieve an ATAR of 92 or above.
 Most academic scholarships also require demonstrated leadership skills but some merit scholarships are less dependent on this factor.
 Every year, scholarship allocations go unused because not enough students apply for them so please don’t assume you will not get one – have a go and you may be pleasantly surprised at what eventuates !!

 There are many Faculty Scholarships available across Universities in Queensland.
 Eg : if you are going to study Law, check out scholarships related to this at your preferred University.
 You may also be recommended for one of these if you don’t quite make the criteria for an academic scholarship.
 Eg : the Engineering faculty recognises your potential for that field and would like to support you in your studies.